ember-intl/ember-intl/README.md

 * `ember install ember-intl`

 Depending on your projects targeted browsers, the Intl.JS polyfill may be necessary.
-[Read more about the polyfill installation methods in the wiki page](https://github.com/ember-intl/ember-intl/blob/2.x/docs/intljs-polyfill.md).
+[Read more about the polyfill installation methods](https://github.com/ember-intl/ember-intl/blob/2.x/docs/intljs-polyfill.md).

 ## Documentation